Music + Performance

 Vermont: Club Toast, Burlington; Red Square, Burlington; Half Lounge, Burlington; Contois Auditorium, Burlington; Club Metronome, Burlington; Last Elm Café, Burlington; Middlebury College; University of Vermont; St. Michael’s College; Battery Park, Burlington; Gallaghers, Waitsfield; Memorial Auditorium, Burlington; 242 Main, Burlington.

 Jenn Karson is an artist who works with concepts of mapping—the organization of space—and scoring—the organization of time.
 Her artworks take the form of intermedia, sculpture, soundworks and installation and this work is exhibited in the United States, Canada and Europe.
-Additionally she is a curator of exhibitions, programs and curriculum that cross the disciplines of the arts, technology, fashion and architecture; she is a lecturer at the University of Vermont’s Department of Art and Art History and the director of the College of Engineering and Mathematical Sciences digital fabrication lab (the UVM CEMS FabLab).
+Additionally she is a curator of exhibitions, programs and curricula that cross the disciplines of the arts, technology, fashion and architecture; she is a lecturer at the University of Vermont’s Department of Art and Art History and the director of the College of Engineering and Mathematical Sciences digital fabrication lab (the UVM CEMS FabLab).
 She received her MFA in Design + Technology from the San Francisco Art Institute.

 Please send inquiries to firstname.lastname@example.org